kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I'm walking into Denia to attend harmony classes with Alfonso.
 - As I approach the road of the conservatory, Pablo from my chamber music class comes out of a doorway.
 He looks frustrated and upset.
 I realize he has been asked to join in the choreography of terror against me.
 - I feel bad for him and run past him.

+### Domingo adjusts the child's rucksack

 - Teachers glare at me angrily as I enter the conservatory.
-It's a warning.
+- It's a warning.
-- Domingo has his hands on a small girl of about 6 years old's shoulders on the steps going up to the front door.
-He glances at me meaningfully in the way he does.
+- Domingo has his hands on a small girl of about 6 years old's shoulders, apparently adjusting her rucksack.
+- They're on the steps going up to the front door as I pass them.
+- He glances at me meaningfully in the way he does.
 - It looks like he is adjusting her rucksack but I wonder now if this is a demonstration for my benefit of the power he has over very young children and how no-one can do a thing about it.
+- Is this how they drug people; create a diversion and add powder into the neck area or ear maybe?

 ### Ana dresses as if she's pregnant